TrevorMetz/3-9-Challenge-1/README.md

 # README for Challenge 1, 3-9-23

-In this adctivity, we worked with a marketing agency to help optimize their webiste for search engines.
+In this activity, we worked with a marketing agency to help optimize their webiste for search engines.

 ## Instructions